harinisri18/diet-and-drug-system/README.md

 FLOW FOR PROJECT FOR MEAL AND DIET SYSTEM :

-Data collection - data is collected by web scraping Data processing - data is processed and required attributes are added to make demo datasets.
+Data collection - data is collected by web scraping
+Data processing - data is processed and required attributes are added to make demo datasets.
 User's profile generation by taking input from them .
-Initial recommendation on the basis of user's profile (Contentbased,implemented by k-nearest neighbors).
+Initial recommendation on the basis of user's profile (Content  based,implemented by k-nearest neighbors).
 Recommendation based on similar profiles to users.
-Recommendation on the basis of users past/recent activity (Collaborative Memory based approach,implemented by K-nearest neighbors).
+Recommendation on the basis of users past/recent activity
+(Collaborative Memory based approach,implemented by K-nearest neighbors).
 The project aims at creating a personalized diet recommendation system based on the input of the user.The project uses custom created dataset containing values for nutrients and calories.User can input values named height,weight and age using a customized GUI built using python's Tkinter Library.Machine learning model was implemented using k-means clustering and random-forest classifer for clustering and classification of the food items.

 FLOW FOR PROJECT FOR DRUG SYSTEM:
 First Step: I've imported the patient's data set that has attributes about the patient and the most appropriate drug for them.
 Second Step: I've analyzed the data by checking its data quality: missing values, outliers, data format, etc. After this, I've visualized  the dataset to extract insights about the data.
 Third Step: After checking the data quality and visualizing the data set, I've have pre-processed the data set: converted categorical values to numerical values.
 Fourth Step: I've have then created two subsets from the orginal data set called:
-X_train: Used to train the Machine Learning Models X_test: Used to test the performance of the trained models Fifth Step: Trained 3 Classifier Models: Bagging Classifier and Decision Tree Classifier model.
+X_train: Used to train the Machine Learning Models
+X_test: Used to test the performance of the trained models
+Fifth Step: Trained 3 Classifier Models: Bagging Classifier and Decision Tree Classifier model.
 Checked the trained model's performance using the X_test set.
 Sixth Step: Since all the models performed really well and achieved an accuracy score of 100%, I chose decision tree classifier model and saved it in the pickle format using joblib.
 Seventh Step: Created a front-end app using HTML and CSS and integrated the pickle file with the app using the flask framework.I have stopped with building of front end .

 Thank you !